 This paper will discuss the latest development progress by the VIPER team, following our initial introduction to this mission at IAC2021.
-The VIPER team has passed both its NASA Preliminary Design Review (PDR) and Critical Design Reviews (CDR), and is now looking to performing significant testing of engineering units representing the design, prior to the team turning its attention to building the flight hardware.
+The VIPER team has moved from design and development, into manufacturing, subsystem, and system integration of the flight rover!
 VIPER is managed within NASA's Science Mission Directorate (SMD), utilizing the Commercial Lunar Payload Services (CLPS) delivery model with partner, Astrobotic, Inc.